Jason Ruiz

 Books

-Americans in the Treasure House: Travel to Porfirian Mexico and the Aesthetics of Economic Conquest, University of Texas Press
+- Americans in the Treasure House: Travel to Porfirian Mexico and the Cultural Politics of Empire, University of Texas Press (2014)

 - Queer Twin Cities: Politics, Histories, Spaces.
 Co-edited with Michael Franklin, Larry Knopp, Kevin P. Murphy, Ryan Murphy, Jennifer L. Pierce, and Alex Urquhart.
 University of Minnesota Press (2010)